RoyBidani/Yad2SearchBot/README.md

 ### Common Issues

 - **Unauthorized Error**: Ensure that your Telegram Bot Token is correctly set in the `.env` file.
-The error may also occur if the bot is not properly authorized or if there's an issue with the chat ID.
+This error may also occur if the bot is not properly authorized or if there’s an issue with the chat ID.
-- **Connection Timeout**: If you encounter timeouts while sending messages, adjust the connection pool size or increase the timeout values as needed in the bot's setup.
+- **Connection Timeout**: If you encounter timeouts while sending messages, adjust the connection pool size or increase the timeout values in the bot’s setup.
-- **Bot not sending messages**: Check your bot's permissions and ensure that your chat ID is correct.
-You can also check the logs to identify specific issues with sending messages.
+- **Bot Not Sending Messages**: Check your bot’s permissions and ensure that your chat ID is correct.
+Review the logs for specific issues with sending messages.

-For further assistance, refer to the bot's logs or check the Telegram Bot API documentation.
+For further assistance, refer to the bot’s logs or check the [Telegram Bot API documentation](https://core.telegram.org/bots/api).